-Film and Digital Times is the guide to technique and technology, tools and how-tos for Cinematographers, Photographers, Directors, Producers, Studio Chieftains,

-Camera Assistants, Camera Operators, Grips, Gaffers, Crews, Rental Houses, and Manufacturers.
+Film and Digital Times is the guide to technique and technology, tools and how-tos for Cinematographers, Photographers, Directors, Producers, Studio Chieftains, Camera Assistants, Camera Operators, Grips, Gaffers, Crews, Rental Houses, and Manufacturers.

 It's written, edited, and published by Jon Fauer, ASC, an award-winning Cinematographer and Director.
 He is the author of 14 bestselling books-over 120,000 in print-famous for their user-friendly way of explaining things.
-With inside-the-industry "secrets-of the-pros" information, Film and Digital Times is delivered by subscription or invitation, online and on paper.
-We don't take ads and are supported by readers and sponsors.
+With inside-the-industry "secrets-of the-pros" information, FDTimes is delivered by subscription or invitation, online and on paper.
+FDTimes does not take ads and is supported by readers and sponsors.

-© 2014 Film and Digital Times, Inc. by Jon Fauer
+© 2015 Film and Digital Times, Inc. by Jon Fauer